burlachenkok/exploring-python3/python3-note.md

 Function annotations ([link](https://docs.python.org/3/tutorial/controlflow.html#function-annotations)) and type annotation ([link](https://docs.python.org/3/library/typing.html)) are completely optional metadata information about the types used by user-defined functions (see [PEP 3107](https://peps.python.org/pep-3107/) and [PEP 484](https://peps.python.org/pep-0484/) for more information).

-Annotations are stored in the `__annotations__`attribute of the function as a dictionary.

-Parameter annotations are defined by a colon after the parameter name, followed by an expression evaluating the value of the annotation.
+Annotations are stored in the `__annotations__` attribute of the function as a dictionary.
+Parameter annotations are defined by a colon after the parameter name, followed by a Python expression evaluating the value of the annotation.
 Return function annotations are defined by a literal `->`, followed by an expression, similar to the trailing return type in C++.

 Annotations do not affect any part of the function (if the function does not use this system metadata in its logic).